Fahim0729/R_Statistical-Modeling-of-Temperature-in-the-United-Kingdom-A-GAMLSS-Approach/README.md

 ## 🧪 (c) Use diagnostics to check the assumptions of the model.
- Model assumptions were evaluated using a worm plot.
+ Model(exGAUS) assumptions were evaluated using a worm plot.

 📝 Interpretation